The Art of Resigning

-First, make sure you really want the job so that you do not get tempted by any counter-offers (see my LinkedIn post Never, Ever Accept a Counter Offer, May 16, 2016).
+First, make sure you really want the job so that you do not get tempted by any counter-offers (see my LinkedIn post Never, Ever Accept a Counter Offer).
 Make an appointment (if needed) to speak to your supervisor.
 It’s important to resign in person, whenever possible.
 How you approach the discussion depends on your relationship with your supervisor.

 Let’s assume that you and your supervisor are on friendly terms and that he/she has taken on a mentor role for you.
 It will be important to preserve that relationship for the long term.
 Make sure that you express your gratitude for the opportunity that you had working with him/her.
 Share information on why the new job will offer growth or compensation that the current role can’t, but never imply that there was any problem with the current role.
 While it may sound odd, remember that for purposes of your resignation, you are moving for something new not leaving what you have.
 Give two weeks’ written notice and assume that you will need to stay for the full two weeks.
 If the new start date allows for it, offer to help with transition or wrapping up an assignment.
 If you have any strong relationships elsewhere in the firm, let them know about your plans after you resign, unless one or more of them already provided a reference.
 Throughout the process, stay positive but make sure that your supervisor and those more senior know that you are not looking for a counter offer and cannot accept one.